SidonTheTroll/Erstes-Jahr/Physical Education/important/chapter-1.md

 6. **Good organizational ability:** Strong organizational ability is vital for a physical education career, ensuring smooth coordination of activities, schedules, and resources for efficient teaching and sports programs, and a conducive learning environment.
 7. **Dedication:** Dedication is crucial for a physical education career, promoting health, fitness, and well-being among students and athletes, driving continuous improvement in teaching and coaching for lifelong physical activity.
 8. **Sociality:** Sociality is crucial in physical education careers for effective communication, collaboration, and motivation among students, colleagues, and parents.
 It fosters a supportive and engaging learning environment.

+### Q/ Discuss about Fit India movement.

+Fit India Program was started on 29 August by Honable Prime Minister Narendra Modi.
+It was started with a vision to make physical fitness a way of life.
+Fit India Movement aims at behavioral changes from sedentary lifestyle to physically active way of living.
+Fit India Program helps to make fitness an integral part of our daily size.
+To achieve this mission, Fit India undertake various initiatives and conduct many events.
+Its objectives are discussed below:

+1. It promotes fitness as easy, fun and free environment.
+2. It encourages indigenous sports.
+3. It makes fitness reachable to every school, college, university, panchayat, etc.
+4. It creates a platform for citizens of India to share information, drive awareness and encourage learning of personal fitness stories.